 Before starting a TTR Pension account we recommend you read the Pension accounts PDS and contact us to speak to our friendly and knowledgeable staff, as they can help you understand your options.

-If you decide a TTR Pension account is right for you, simply complete the Pension application form at the back of the Pension accounts PDS and return it to LGIAsuper.
+If you decide a TTR Pension account is right for you, simply complete the Pension application form and return it to LGIAsuper.

 To open a TTR Pension account you need: